 The learning goals for students are informed by analysis of internal and external student progress and achievement data.
 Progress towards goals is monitored through collection of quality, valid and reliable data.
 Reporting on school performance is based on valid and reliable data and analysis.
 (Teaching: Data Skills and Use- Data analysis- Excelling)

-The evaluation plan for Strategic Direction 1- Student growth and attainment considers the success of the growth to be above the school's lower bound systemnegotiated target in numeracy of 63.9% data and encourage collaborative data use to inform planning, identify interventions and modify teaching practice.
+The evaluation plan for Strategic Direction 1- Student growth and attainment considers the success of the data and encourage collaborative data use to inform planning, identify interventions and modify teaching practice.